-- For further information concerning how to repay your loans and repayment plan options please visit with your financial aid officer or go to the Federal Student Aid website - https://studentloans.gov/myDirectLoan/mobile/repayment/repaymentEstimator.action - The repayment estimator will assist you in determining your repayment on your federal student loans. https://studentloans.gov/myDirectLoan/mobile/repayment/repaymentEstimator.action
+For further information concerning how to repay your loans and repayment plan options please contact your financial aid officer or go to the Federal Student Aid website:

+The repayment estimator will assist you in determining your repayment on your federal student loans:

+https://studentloans.gov/myDirectLoan/mobile/repayment/repaymentEstimator.action

-Cost of Attendance - Financial Aid
+Cost of Attendance-Financial Aid

 The cost of attendance reflects the amount of money a typical student is projected to need for school-related expenses during the academic year based on program.
-This expense is added to the cost of the tuition for the program to set the Cost of Attendance.
+This expense is added to the cost of the tuition for the program to set the cost of attendance.
 Below is the budget for school related expenses for undergraduates at PCI.

-2022-2023 Undergraduate Cost of Attendance
+2024-2025 Undergraduate Cost of Attendance